kubos/kubos/docs/tutorials/file-transfer.rst

 Transferring Files to an OBC
 ============================

-Once a satellite is in orbit, the :doc:`file transfer service <../services/file>` can be used to transfer files both to and from the ground.
+Once a satellite is in orbit, the :doc:`file transfer service <../os-docs/services/file>` can be used to transfer files both to and from the ground.

 Pre-Requisites
 --------------

-- :doc:`Install the Kubos SDK <../installation-docs/sdk-installing>`
+- :doc:`Install the Kubos SDK <../sdk-docs/sdk-installing>` or set up the dependencies required for a :doc:`local dev environment <../getting-started/setup>`
-- Have an OBC available with ethernet capabilities (preferably with an :doc:`installation of Kubos Linux <../installation-docs/index>`)
+- Have an OBC available with ethernet capabilities (preferably with an :doc:`installation of Kubos Linux <../obc-docs/index>`)

     - :ref:`Configuring Ethernet <ethernet>`